 Addiction does not have to rule your life.
 You can get the help that you need – the help that you deserve – at Vantage Point of Northwest Arkansas.

-Why Consider Treatment at Vantage Point of Northwest Arkansas
+Why Consider Treatment

 One of the best ways to manage and overcome an addiction to opiates is through rehab at an inpatient treatment center.
-The withdrawal symptoms that you will experience once you have ceased using the drugs can be uncomfortable, but by entering into rehab at an inpatient treatment center, you will have access to a caring and knowledgeable staff who can help ease that discomfort while going through the detoxification process.
-You will be medically monitored throughout the entire duration of rehab at a enter for opiate addiction to ensure that your safety is never at risk.
-There are also certain medications that can alleviate some of the withdrawal symptoms that one experiences when coming off of opiates and you have the possibility of working with a doctor who make those medications available to you.
-Being treated on an inpatient basis also offers you the comfort of knowing that the only thing that you have to worry about is your recovery.
-You are able to remove yourself from the stresses of your everyday life and focus on yourself, first and foremost.
+The withdrawal symptoms that you will experience once you have ceased using the drugs can be uncomfortable, but by entering rehab at an inpatient treatment center, you will have access to a caring and knowledgeable staff who can help ease that discomfort while you’re going through the detoxification process.
+You will be medically monitored throughout the duration of rehab to ensure that your safety is never at risk.
+There are also certain medications that can alleviate some of the withdrawal symptoms that one experiences when coming off of opiates, and you have the option of working with a doctor who can make those medications available to you.
+Being treated on an inpatient basis also offers you the comfort of knowing that the only thing you have to worry about is your recovery.
+You are able to remove yourself from the stresses of everyday life and focus on your well-being.

-Types of Treatment Offered at Vantage Point
+Types of Treatment

-Family involvement: At Vantage Point in Fayetteville, we understand the importance of family involvement in the success of a person’s treatment and rehab for opioid addiction.
+Family involvement: At Vantage Point in Fayetteville, we understand the importance of family involvement to the success of a person’s treatment and rehab for opioid addiction.
 Family therapy sessions are held once a week at our center, but extra sessions can be requested and held at the discretion of the individual’s therapist.
 Patients are also able to have weekly visitation with family members.